-The value a participant ultimately receives would be determined by the number of PSUs earned, multiplied by the Fair Market Value of the Shares at the end of the performance period.
-For example, if the Fair Market Value of Shares increased from \$15.00 to \$22.81 over the performance period, resulting in 15% compound annual growth, then the value the CEO would earn is \$2,566,125 (75,000 PSUs x 150% (for maximum performance) x \$22.81).
-If, however, the Fair Market Value declined to \$10.00, resulting in compound annual growth below the 5% annual minimum, the value the CEO would earn is \$375,000 (75,000 PSUs x 50% (the minimum percentage) x \$10.00).
+The value a participant ultimately receives at the end of the performance period, is determined by the number of PSUs paid out, multiplied by the Fair Market Value of the Shares at the end of the performance period.
+For example, if the Fair Market Value of Shares increased from \$22.00 to \$34.00 over the performance period, resulting in a greater than 15% compounded annual growth, then the value the CEO would earn is \$3,042,609 (59,659 PSUs x 150% (for maximum performance) x \$34.00).
+If, however, the Fair Market Value only increased to \$25.00, resulting in compound annual growth below the 5% minimum, the value the CEO would earn is \$745,738 (59,659 PSUs x 50% (the minimum percentage) x \$25.00).

-The number of PSUs awarded annually is based on the participant's target award.
-The MRCC annually, in its discretion, approves the target award for each eligible Named Executive Officer (except in the case of the CEO), based on its assessment of the market competitiveness of the eligible Named Executive Officer's total compensation arrangements.
+The MRCC annually approves the target award granted to each eligible Named Executive Officer (except in the case of the CEO) at the beginning of the performance period, based on its assessment of the market competitiveness of the eligible Named Executive Officer's total compensation arrangements.
 As part of that review, the MRCC may consider previous awards under the TSR Plan and the value of actual payouts received in relation to prior awards.
-The MRCC reviews and recommends to the Board for approval the target award for the CEO.
-The target award is expressed as a percentage of the annual base salary in effect at the beginning of a three year performance period.
+The MRCC reviews and recommends to the Board for approval the target award granted to the CEO.
+The target award is expressed as a percentage of the annual base salary in effect at the beginning of a three-year performance period.

-Following the end of a performance period, the award would be paid in cash, or if a participant made an irrevocable election prior to November 24, 2015 and subject to the overriding discretion of the Board described in b) below, in DSUs.
+Following the end of a performance period, the award is paid in cash.
 In the event of death, disability, retirement or involuntary termination, the award would be determined at the end of the performance period as if employment had continued and then pro-rated to reflect the period of actual employment.